FirebaseExtended/codelab-rules/index.lab.md

 ## Updating comments: Time-based rules
 Duration: 05:00

-The business logic for a comment is that it can be edited by the comment author for a hour after creation.
+The business logic within a comment is that it can be edited by the comment author for a hour after creation.
 To implement this, use the `createdAt` timestamp.

 First, to establish that the user is the author: